 The Egyptian Theater Hollywood - Extended Tour Exclusive

-Completing the trifecta of Grauman’s themed theaters on this tour along with the El Capitan and the Chinese theater, the Egyptian Theatre was actually the first of the three to be built in 1922.
+Completing the trifecta of Grauman’s themed theaters on this tour, along with the El Capitan and the Chinese theater, the Egyptian Theatre was actually the first of the three to be built in 1922.
 As the saying goes, every opera has a phantom, and every theater has a ghost.
 This is certainly true of the Egyptian.
-During the renovations, just as it had during the El Capitan, the contractors would often complain of someone messing with their tools, or hiding them and undoing work they had already done.
-Even the ghost of Sid Grauman is rumored to sometimes attend screenings, and clap loudly as the credits roll…
+During the renovations, just as it had during the El Capitan, the contractors often complained of someone messing with their tools, or hiding them and undoing work they had already done.
+Even Sid Grauman’s ghost is rumored to attend screenings sometimes and clap loudly as the credits roll…